judesingleton/judesingleton.github.io/_projects/1_project.md

 # Current Status

-We have submitted our draft manuscript to *Language, Cognition, and Neuroscience* and await editorial acceptance followed by peer review!
+Our draft manuscript has been editorially accepted to *Language, Cognition, and Neuroscience* -- we now await peer review responses!

 # External Links